 What are Rhetorical Strategies?

-Rhetorical strategies are strategic techniques that I have used in my communication to effectively persuade and engage an audience.
+Rhetorical strategies are strategic techniques I have used to effectively persuade and engage an audience.
 You can incorporate these strategies through speeches, essays, debates, advertisements, and everyday conversations.
 When used skillfully, rhetorical strategies have the power to evoke emotions, influence opinions, and leave a lasting impact on listeners or readers.

 Rhetorical strategies have three fundamental pillars: Logos, Ethos, and Pathos.